Prukutu/AOES-CLIM-ClimateData-WhereHow/_episodes/03-opendap-grib.md

 Regardless of the native data file format, OPeNDAP presents it to the client software in a NetCDF-style format.

 When a file is opened via OPeNDAP, only the metadata is initially passed to the client.
-Only the specific slices of variables used in a calculation are passed over the Internet, not the entire dataset.
+Just the specific slices of variables used in a calculation are sent over the Internet, not the entire dataset.
 Thus, it can be much more efficient than downloading a large dataset and only using a small part of it.
 However, performance of code using OPeNDAP depends on the speed of the Internet connection to the data server.